beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 grep -E 'vmx|svm' /proc/cpuinfo
 ```

-If the command returns any output, it means that the supports hardware-assisted virtualization.
-The
+If the command returns any output, it means that the system supports hardware-assisted
-`vmx` processor feature flag represents an Intel VT chipset, whereas the `svm` flag represents
+virtualization.
+The `vmx` processor feature flag represents an Intel VT chipset, whereas the `svm`
-AMD-V. Depending on the flag returned, you need to modify the `02-kvm-modprobe.sh` script.
+flag represents AMD-V. Depending on the flag returned, you need to modify the `02-kvm-modprobe.sh`
+script.

 (@) `01-kvm-install.sh`